How to organize a project

 You can export a project in a range of different formats.

 Export.
 A new window should have opened.

-You can select a format (Excel, CSV, JSON, Tabular JSON) and which card attributes and datas will be exported.
+You can select a format (Excel, CSV, JSON, Tabular JSON) and which card fields and datas will be exported.

 If you’re constantly repeating the same export, you can save an export template, and then select it when you want to export your project again.